Skip to main content

 What is the pricing model?

 The plugin uses an open-core model.
 All SEO field features are MIT-licensed and always free.
-The SEO Health Dashboard requires a license key.
-During the introductory period the key is free; after that, a one-time payment of $10 USD per project unlocks it permanently — no recurring subscription.
+The SEO Health Dashboard requires a $20 USD one-time license per Sanity project.
+No recurring subscription, ever.

 How does the license key work technically?